wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 It's a standard way of using regular English sentences to describe what a system should do (its behaviors).
 Other human languages can be used as well.

+An effective framework minimizes work by providing a library of "page objects" that replace repetitive coding with calls to methods within objects.

 Apache "SureFire" generates test reports.

 Other aspects of the full workflow include a management system for managing the anomalies and "defects" found.